asvirdi/ML-workshop-ali/labs/lab 2.md

 3. Run `git clone https://rbcgithub.fg.rbc.com/kft0/workshop` in a directory of your preference (eg. C:/Development)

 4. If you are not able to clone, we can email the repository to you.
-You can download and open this to continue.
+You can download and open this in a text editor/IDE to continue.

 5. Go into the **workshop** directory -- `cd workshop`

-6. Install the virtualenv package using pip -- `pip3 install virtualenv --user`
+6. Install the virtualenv package using pip -- `pip3 install virtualenv --user` on Mac or `pip install virtualenv --user` on Windows

 7. You will setup a virtual environment.
 This makes sure any packages you install for this workshop do not mess with your system's python packages

 8. You should see 2 directories, `code` and `labs` and 1 `requirements.txt` file.
 The `requirements` file lists the packages you require for this workshop

-9. Make a virtual environment in the workshop directory `python3 -m virtualenv venv`
+9. Make a virtual environment in the **workshop directory** `python3 -m virtualenv venv` on Mac or `python -m virtualenv venv` on Windows in a terminal

-10. Activate your virtual environment `source venv/bin/activate` on Mac or `venv\bin\activate` on Windows
+10. From the **workshop** directory, activate your virtual environment `source venv/bin/activate` on Mac or `venv\Scripts\activate.bat` on Windows

 11. Run `pip install -r requirements.txt` to install packages in this virtual environment.
 Minimize your terminal window.

 12. Now we will go over the code.
-Compressed data is present in the repo you cloned/downloaded
+Compressed data is present in the repo you cloned/downloaded.
+Open the **workshop** directory in an IDE or text editor.

 13. You will decompress it by running the `data_transfer` module.
 Run ` python 'code/data_transfer.py'` from a terminal or just click play if you are in an IDE.\
 The compressed file should have now been decompressed and a `test_data.csv` should appear in the `data` directory